UniversalDependencies/docs/_u-dep/conj.md

 ### _Etc._

-The item _etc._, used as a set-expander—especially in coordinations after at least two other items, and typically not preceded by a conjunction (though _and etc._ is attested)—is treated as a [NOUN]() and final conjunct.
+The item _etc._, used as a set-expander—especially in coordinations after at least two other items, and typically not preceded by a conjunction (though _and etc._ is attested in English)—is treated as a [NOUN]() and final conjunct.
 Its distribution is, however, atypical of nouns in that it is restricted to enumeration contexts, does not permit modification except by reduplication, and may be post-coordinated with things that are not nominals.
+Note that this guideline applies to English and other languages that borrowed the string _etc._ from Latin.
+The situation may be different in languages that have their own equivalent of _etc._ For example, German _usw. (und so weiter)_ and Czech _atd. (a tak dále)_, both meaning literally “and so further”, are [ADV]() rather than `NOUN`, because their main element is an adverb; yet they are still attached as [conj]() to the head of the preceding list or coordination.

 <div id="etc1" class="sd-parse">
 We have apples/NOUN , pears/NOUN , etc./NOUN
+nsubj(have, We)
 obj(have, apples)
 conj(apples, pears)
 conj(apples, etc.)